Sohail103/cpp-practice/imp-points.md

 pure virtual functions - example shape-> circle
                                       |-> rectangle
 and you have functions to calculate area and perimeter in the base shape class - but no implementation to find the area and perimeter in the base class - the functions are meant to be overriden by the base class - called a purely virtual method
+- dont have to put in implementations for these functions in the base class - compiler will not look for the base class implementation.
+To declare pure virtual functions: ```virtual double perimeter() const = 0;```